paramvirlobana/GTDesign-W2024/README.md

 # Gas Turbine Design and Optimization Framework
-Author: ```Paramvir Lobana``` \
 Program written for the course: ```Gas Turbine Design``` ```Winter 2024``` ```Concordia University, Montreal```

 ## Description
 A very basic turbine design cycle for the core of a gas turbine engine.
 Uses basic optimization methods to obtain the design that meets the requirements.
-The image below shows the turbine schematic used in the project presented via this code.\
+The image below shows the turbine schematic used in the project presented via this code.

 <div style="text-align: center;">
   <img src="report/figures/engine_core.png?raw=true" alt="XDSM Diagram" width="500"/>